Hail Redeemer, King divine

 Hail Redeemer, King divine.
 Patrick Brennan* (1877-1952).

-This hymn appeared in four verses, with refrain (beginning ‘Angels, saints and nations sing’), in WH (1940), set to a tune by Johann Schop*, WERDE MUNTER, originally composed for the hymn by Johann Rist*:
+This hymn was written for the Feast of Christ the King, a Liturgical Feast established by Pope Pius XI in 1925 (Milgate, 1982, p.
+91).
+It was first published in the Daily Hymnal (1932).
+It appeared in four stanzas, with refrain (beginning ‘Angels, saints and nations sing’), in the Second Edition of the Westminster Hymnal (WH, 1940), set to a tune by Johann Schop*, WERDE MUNTER (originally composed for the hymn by Johann Rist*):

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.